-Web tools allow you to share your analysis with others in your organization's portal.
-Data is stored and processing occurs on a server that is federated with your portal, which makes it possible for a number of client apps in the ArcGIS platform to run the analysis, even at the same time.
+Web tools allow you to share your analysis with others in your ArcGIS Enterprise portal.
+Data is stored and processing occurs on a server that is federated with your portal, which makes it possible for a number of client applications across the ArcGIS platform to run the analysis, even at the same time.

 - Calculate the probable evacuation area for a hazardous chemical spill

 - Calculate the predicted track and strength of a hurricane

 - Generate a report of land cover and soils within a specified watershed

 - Produce a parcel map with historical details of ownership

 - Geocode an address and feed into a permitting application for a home renovation system

 Any user connected to the ArcGIS Enterprise portal can access and use the web tool.
 A web tool represents a geoprocessing service that is running on an ArcGIS server.
 You can make a connection to the portal's federated server and access and use the service directly via REST.

 Sharing web tools requires administrative or web tool publisher permissions.
 Fine-grain publishing roles can also be configured so that anyone in a group can share a web tool to a specific federated server.
 Alternatively, the server allowGPAndExtensionPublishingToPublishers property can be set to allow publishers to share a web tool to the server.

 Web tools and desktop tools